-Alimony and Overtime in Arizona | Is Overtime Included in Alimony Calculation?
+Alimony and Overtime in Arizona | Is Overtime Included in an Alimony Calculation?

 additional hours without increasing a support obligation.
-That case, however, did not address alimony, but rather interpreted a section of the Arizona Child Support Guidelines, which states a parent is generally not expected to earn income greater than what would be earned from full time employment, but no such provision exists for alimony in Arizona.
+That case, however, did not address alimony but rather interpreted a section of the Arizona Child Support Guidelines, which states a parent is generally not expected to earn income greater than what would be earned from full-time employment, but no such provision exists for alimony in Arizona.

 In Stuczynski v.
 Stuczynski, the husband was employed full time when he left the home, but then acquired a second job at an additional thirty hours per week after the parties separated to support the home and allow the wife to obtain employment.
 The Nebraska Supreme Court held the trial court abused its discretion by including the second job in the income calculation.

-Larry did not testify regarding how many extra hours he had worked in his teaching job, and there was no
+Mr. Woodside did not testify regarding how many extra hours he had worked in his teaching job, and there was no

 A trial court determines the amount and duration of alimony with reference to several factors found in Arizona Revised Statute Section 25-318.
 However, they are only required to rule on the factors relevant to the particular case at hand.